matthewb66/bd_scan_yocto/README.md

 ### COMPARING BD_SCAN_YOCTO AGAINST IMPORT_YOCTO_BM

-A previous script [import_yocto_bm](https://github.com/blackducksoftware/import_yocto_bm) was available to address some limitations of Synopsys Detect for Yocto, however it requires regular updates of the list of known OpenEmbedded recipes from the Black Duck KB which is difficult to maintain, and leads to inaccurate scanning when not updated.
+An alternate script [import_yocto_bm](https://github.com/blackducksoftware/import_yocto_bm) has been available for some time to address limitations of Synopsys Detect for Yocto, however it requires the list of known OpenEmbedded recipes from the Black Duck KB to be maintained and updated regularly within the project, potentially leading to inaccurate results if the data is out of date.

-Furthermore, `import_yocto_bm` did not support scanning non-OpenEmbedded recipes or custom recipes, including the option for snippet scanning of recipes in specific layers meaning that the resulting Bills of Materials were only partial.
+Furthermore, `import_yocto_bm` does not support scanning non-OpenEmbedded recipes or custom recipes, providing only a partial Bill of Materials.

+Components matched from `import_yocto_bm` have no copyright or deep license data, and snippet, local license/copyright scanning is not supported (as there is no package source to scan).

 # RUNNING BD_SCAN_YOCTO
 ### SUPPORTED YOCTO PROJECTS